DaveSkender/Stock.Indicators/docs/guide.md

 ### Candle

-The `Candle` class is an extended version of `Quote`, and contains additional calculated properties.
+The `CandleProperties` class is an extended version of `Quote`, and contains additional calculated properties.

 | name | type | notes
 | -- |-- |--